-Republika Srpska authorities continued with their practice of non-compliance with the Constitutional Court of Bosnia and Herzegovina rulings, including the celebration of the 9 January.
-More than ever, this year, it served as a provocation and demonstration of power by Republika Srpska in disrespect of the decisions of the Constitutional Court, which had declared the celebration unconstitutional.
-The RS authorities organized the celebration on 9 January 2023 in Istočno Sarajevo (Eastern Sarajevo), close to Inter-Entity Boundary Line (IEBL), which provoked harsh reactions.
-BiH Presidency member Željka Cvijanović and high-ranking representatives of Serbia also attended this celebration.
+The Republika Srpska authorities continued with their practice of non-compliance with the Constitutional Court of Bosnia and Herzegovina rulings, including the celebration of 9 January.
+More than ever, in 2023, it served as a provocation and demonstration of power by the Republika Srpska in disregard of the decisions of the Constitutional Court, which had declared the celebration unconstitutional.
+The Republika Srpska authorities organized the celebration on 9 January 2023 in Istočno Sarajevo (Eastern Sarajevo), close to the Inter-Entity Boundary Line, which provoked harsh reactions.
+A member of the Bosnia and Herzegovina presidency, Željka Cvijanović, and high-ranking representatives of Serbia also attended the celebration.
 The Steering Board of Ambassadors of the Peace Implementation Council condemned the celebration publicly.

-Political Rhetoric
+Political rhetoric

-In Republika Srpska, the relationship between the ruling coalition and the opposition continued to be tense in the post-election period.
-The ruling coalition in Republika Srpska has continued to resort to ethno-nationalistic rhetoric, creating a politically heated atmosphere with little room for constructive dialogue.
-Even in the post-election period, the RS authorities have continued to label opposition politicians as traitors, particularly if they host meetings with ambassadors of foreign countries.
+In the Republika Srpska, the relationship between the ruling coalition and the opposition continued to be tense in the post-election period.
+The ruling coalition in the Republika Srpska has continued to resort to ethno-nationalistic rhetoric, creating a politically heated atmosphere with little room for constructive dialogue.
+Even in the post-election period, the Republika Srpska authorities have continued to label opposition politicians as traitors, in particular if they host meetings with ambassadors of foreign countries.

-Throughout the reporting period, Milorad Dodik, President of Republika Srpska and leader of the ruling Alliance of Independent Social Democrats (SNSD), repeatedly used inflammatory rhetoric that questioned the territorial integrity, sovereignty, multiethnic character of Bosnia and Herzegovina and the genocide in Srebrenica.
+Throughout the reporting period, the President of the Republika Srpska and leader of the ruling Alliance of Independent Social Democrats (SNSD), Mr. Dodik, repeatedly used inflammatory rhetoric that questioned the territorial integrity, sovereignty, multi-ethnic character of Bosnia and Herzegovina and the genocide in Srebrenica.

-On 8 January, Dodik said in his speech at the ceremony marking the Day of Republika Srpska in Banja Luka: “We want our state.
+On 8 January, Mr. Dodik said in his speech at the ceremony marking the Day of Republika Srpska in Banja Luka: “We want our state.
 Why can’t we say that we want our state?”.
-President Dodik also threatened secession over the state property issue.
+President Dodik also threatened secession over the State property issue.
 On 16 March, he said at a news conference in Banja Luka: “They will not get the property.
 The moment they try, and we know that they plan to involve the High Representative to impose the law at the level of Bosnia and Herzegovina and allocate the property, it will be the moment the High Representative imposes a decision on the separation of Republika Srpska from Bosnia and Herzegovina.
-They can count on us having an RSNA session immediately.
+They can count on us having a National Assembly of the Republika Srpska session immediately.
 I will propose a decision to separate from Bosnia and Herzegovina the moment they touch the property”.
-On 9 January, Dodik said at the parade in Istočno Sarajevo: “This space belongs to the Serbs, who on 9 January formed their own Republika Srpska”.
+On 9 January, Mr. Dodik said at the parade in Istočno Sarajevo: “This space belongs to the Serbs, who on 9 January formed their own Republika Srpska”.
 On 21 February, for instance, Mr. Dodik said at a news conference in Banja Luka: “Genocide did not happen there (sic!
 In Srebrenica).”

-On 23 March, the Government of Republika Srpska passed a decision ceasing cooperation with diplomats from the United States and the United Kingdom, two members of the Steering Board of the Peace Implementation Council and the Western Balkans quint.
-The Government called upon representatives of all RS institutions, RS representatives in all state-level bodies, and RS local communities to cease cooperation with representatives of these two countries.
+On 23 March, the Government of the Republika Srpska passed a decision ceasing cooperation with diplomats from the United States and the United Kingdom of Great Britain and Northern Ireland, two members of the Steering Board of the Peace Implementation Council and the Western Balkans quint.
+The Government called upon representatives of all Republika Srpska institutions, Republika Srpska representatives in all State-level bodies, and Republika Srpska local communities to cease cooperation with representatives of these two countries.

-Ethno-nationalistic rhetoric contributes to inter-ethnic tensions, most notably in Prijedor and Višegrad's mixed population of Serbs and Bosniaks.
-Besides rhetoric and intimidation, a set of highly problematic legislation is in preparation and risks fostering the authoritarian tendency in Republika Srpska.
+Ethno-nationalistic rhetoric contributes to inter-ethnic tensions, most notably in Prijedor and Višegrad’s mixed population of Serbs and Bosniaks.
+Besides rhetoric and intimidation, a set of highly problematic legislation is under preparation and risks fostering the authoritarian tendency in the Republika Srpska.

-Relations with OHR
+Relations with the Office of the High Representative